 How To Make French Apple Pie:

-To make this Impossible French Apple Pie, the Bisquick mix is blended with eggs, milk, sugar, vanilla, butter, and salt, then poured over spiced apple slices.
+To make this Apple Pie recipe, the Bisquick mix is blended with eggs, milk, sugar, vanilla, butter, and salt, then poured over spiced apple slices.

 Because you’ll use softened butter and not melted, the mixture will be a little lumpy, this is totally normal and it will bake up just fine!